Kalle0x12/pybind11/README.md

-Pybind11 https://github.com/pybind/pybind11 is a lightweight header-only library that exposes C++ types in Python and vice versa, mainly to create Python bindings of existing C++ Code or as in this case of C Code.
+Pybind11 https://github.com/pybind/pybind11 is a lightweight header-only library that exposes C++ types in Python and vice versa, mainly to create Python bindings of existing C++ Code.
 A great advantage of pybind11 is that Python NumPy arrays can easily be passed around between C++/C and Python without making deep copies.